Unlocking Federal Finance: Opportunities for Manufacturing and Energy Projects

 U.S. International Development Finance Corporation (DFC)

-Further, in March 2025, President Trump signed the Executive Order Immediate Measures to Increase American Mineral Production, granting DFC the ability to use authorities under the Defense Production Act to finance domestic mining projects.
+Like EXIM, DFC had historically focused exclusively on international projects.
+However, in March 2025, President Trump signed the Executive Order Immediate Measures to Increase American Mineral Production, granting DFC authority under the Defense Production Act (DPA) to finance domestic mineral production projects.
+This new initiative is being implemented in collaboration with OSC, with underwriting policies and procedures currently under development.